 There are many stages in the acne scar treatment process including an examination, medical history, mapping, planning, treatment, follow-ups and prevention.
 Treatment is dependent on the characteristic, type and depth of the scarring.
-This ensures that you have not only the best method of treatment, but also the safest.
-Treatments can include laser, radio frequency and dermal filler as well as take home skincare products.
+This ensures that you have the best method of treatment.
+Treatments can include laser, radio frequency and dermal filler as well as take-home skincare products.

 Our radiofrequency machine activates the production of new collagen, while at the same time, reshaping the old collagen that exists in the treatment area.
-This process is safe and efficient, and the result will be firmer and smoother skin.
-Treatments are effective and comfortable with no downtime.
+This process is efficient, and the result will be firmer and smoother skin.
+Treatments are comfortable with no downtime.

 Sometimes the scars are too deep for lasers and radiofrequency to work by themselves.
 When there is deep pitting, dermal filler can be used to reduce the scar depression.